 A powerful, pure, resistless and dynamic spiritual commitment and will to achieve Universal Consciousness.

 - Direct energy and/or presence of a teacher.

 - A (late) energetic reaction to a traumatic or impressive experience

 - Drugs and/or drug use

 - Smells, sounds and music

-In order to be able to achieve a complete and conscious Kundalini awakening, the tantric practitioner should disconnect and disband from, among other things:
+In order to be able to achieve a complete and conscious Kundalini awakening and rising, the tantric practitioner should ditach and dissolve from, among other things:

 - sensual pleasures

 - impure food